Table of Contents

-Sisyphus was married to not one but three different women, as stated in various sources.
+Various myths mention different wives associated with Sisyphus.
 In some accounts, Autolycus’ daughter Anticleia was one of his wives but she soon left him and married Laertes instead.
-She gave birth to Odysseus soon after she left Ephyra, so it’s likely that Odysseus was Sisyphus’s son and not Lartes’.
+She gave birth to Odysseus soon after she left Ephyra, so it’s likely that Odysseus was Sisyphus’s son and not Laertes’.
 Some say that Sisyphus didn’t actually marry Anticleia but only abducted her for a short period of time since he wanted to have his way with her in retribution for the theft of his cattle.

 However, Sisyphus’ plan failed.
 Tyro had two sons by Sisyphus but she soon found out about the prophecy and was worried for her father.
 In order to save him, she killed both her sons before they grew old enough to kill him.

-Sisyphus’ last wife was beautiful Merope, the Pleiad and daughter of the Titan Atlas.
+Another woman associated with Sisyphus in myths is the beautiful Merope, one of the seven Pleiades and daughter of the Titan Atlas.
 She had four children by him including: Glaucus, Almus, Thersander and Oryntion.
 Oryntion later succeded Sisyphus as the king of Ephyra, but Glaucus became more famous as the father of Bellerophon, the hero who battled the Chimera.